nauam/Courses/docs/administration/configuration/email-settings.md

 # Email Settings

-This document describes how to configure QW Control for email support.
+This document describes how to configure Rundeck for email support.
-Email settings are located in the qwcontrol-config.properties file.
+Email settings are located in the rundeck-config.properties file.
 Depending on the installer used, the configuration files will be under a base directory:

-- RPM/DEB: /etc/qwcontrol/qwcontrol-config.properties
+- RPM/DEB: /etc/rundeck/rundeck-config.properties
-- Launcher: \$RDECK_BASE/server/config/qwcontrol-config.properties
+- Launcher: \$RDECK_BASE/server/config/rundeck-config.properties

-Refer to the appropriate configuration file paths from [Configuration -> Configuration Layout](/administration/configuration/config-file-reference.md#configuration-layout) to locate the QW Control configuration paths depending on your install.
+Refer to the appropriate configuration file paths from [Configuration -> Configuration Layout](/administration/configuration/config-file-reference.md#configuration-layout) to locate the Rundeck configuration paths depending on your install.

 ## SMTP server settings